2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/002_ComputerScienceFundamentals/011_Data_Structures.md

 2. Recursively traverse the current node's right subtree
 3. Visit the current node

-If we traverse the example tree with post-order traversal, and print the visited node, the output will be: `???`
+If we traverse the example tree with post-order traversal, and print the visited node, the output will be: `ACBEFDIHG`

 <!-- TODO: Add output -->